509 - Vacation

-- An eligible employee scheduled to work irregular hours each week will accrue at a rate based on the average weekly hours scheduled per month.
+6. An employee scheduled to work irregular hours each week will accrue at a rate based on the average weekly hours scheduled per month.

-An eligible staff employee cannot accrue more than one and one-half (1.5) times his/her annual vacation accrual.
-For example, an employee with a standard workweek of 37.5 hours accrues three (3) standard workweeks of vacation per year; he/she cannot maintain an accrual balance of more than 168.5 hours of vacation, the equivalent of four and one-half (4.5) standard workweeks.
+7. An employee cannot accrue more than one and one-half (1.5) times their annual vacation accrual.
+For example, an employee with a standard workweek of 37.5 hours accrues three (3) standard workweeks of vacation per year cannot maintain an accrual balance of more than 168.5 hours of vacation, the equivalent of four and one-half (4.5) standard workweeks.

-The following table indicates the maximum vacation accrual balances for eligible employees:
+The following table indicates the maximum vacation accrual balances for employees:

 (Hours per Week)